Waddamana Power Station is a step back in time to the creation of Tasmania’s first hydro-electric power plant.

 Address: Main Road, Waddamana.
 Tasmania, Australia.

-Click to view map to Waddamana Power Station.
+Click to view the map to Waddamana Power Station.

 - Warm clothing